Learn Guitar OnlinePaul Hill LLCM FLCM

 - A guitar lesson must be paid for at least 48 hours in advance, otherwise the lesson is liable to be cancelled.

-- You will receive a Skype call at your agreed lesson time.
+- You will join me for the lesson when I admit you from the Zoom 'waiting room' at your agreed lesson time.
 You must be logged in!

 If you have specific areas of study on which you would like to work, please send details prior to your lesson.
-PDF notes will be sent to you after your lesson and occasionally before the lesson if this will be beneficial.
+Detailed lesson notes will be sent to you after your lesson and occasionally before the lesson if this will be beneficial.

-It is a good idea to test your Skype setup in advance of the lesson.
-A test call can be set up with me if you want to check your connection.
+It is a good idea to test your Zoom setup in advance of the lesson.
+A test meeting can be set up with me if you want to check your connection.

 You will need